 Gartner give a very specific definition of DEM“DEM technologies monitor the availability, performance and quality of an end-user experience when using a Cloud, SaaS or web application.
 This can include employees such as users accessing their intranet or corporate CRM website and customers such as customers of a retail website.”

 Note, that DEM often involves IT administrators being responsible for the user experience of random people who have no direct relationship or support path to the organization, however those “randoms” may be vital to the organization’s core business.
 The archetypal scenario is eCommerce customers who will abandon a shopping kart if the online store website fails to function well.
-Nobody calls a takeout food service to tell them that their app is flaky – they just move on to a restaurant with a better deliver app and their custom is lost (often long-term and forever).
+Nobody calls a takeout food service to tell them that their app is flaky – they just move on to a restaurant with a better delivery app and their custom is lost (often long-term and forever).
 Similarly, government or public healthcare website administrators may be responsible for delivering core services such as hospital appointment booking systems or pothole reporting services to random members of the general public.

 DEM is often a component of DEX